tencent cloud

 3.3. spec.instanceSpec.user is the username of ElasticSearch, required

-3.7. spec.exporterSpec.all indicates whether to query statistical information of all nodes in a cluster.
-It is a boolean type, optional, and the default value is false.
-If false, it only queries statistical information of connected nodes.
+3.7. spec.exporterSpec.all indicates whether to query statistical information for all nodes in a cluster.
+It is a boolean type and optional.
+The default value is false.
+If false, it only queries statistical information for the connected node.

-3.8. spec.exporterSpec.indices indicates whether to query index statistics for all in a cluster, boolean type, optional, default value is false
+3.8. spec.exporterSpec.indices indicates whether to query index statistics for all in a cluster.
+It is of boolean type, optional, and the default value is false.

-3.9. spec.exporterSpec.indicesSettings indicates whether to query statistical information of all index configurations in a cluster, boolean type, optional, default value is false
+3.9. spec.exporterSpec.indicesSettings indicates whether to query statistical information of all index configurations in a cluster.
+It is of boolean type, optional, and the default value is false.

 3.10. spec.exporterSpec.shards indicates whether to query index statistics of all in a cluster, including shard level statistical information.
 Boolean type, optional, default value is false.

-3.11. spec.exporterSpec.snapshots indicates whether to query cluster snapshot statistical information.
+3.11. spec.exporterSpec.snapshots indicates whether to query the snapshot statistical information of the cluster.
 It is a boolean type, optional, and the default value is false.

 3.12. spec.exporterSpec.clusterSettings indicates whether to query cluster configuration statistical information, boolean type, optional, default value is false